E-Rinaudo/first_solo_projects/spaced_repetition_reminder/README.md

 [![MIT License][license-shield]][license-url]
 [![Gmail][Gmail-shield]][Gmail-url]

-**Spaced Repetition Reminder** is a simple program designed to help with study planning by generating a daily reminder based on the spaced repetition method, a learning technique where information is reviewed at increasing intervals over time to improve long-term retention and recall.
+**Spaced Repetition Reminder** is a simple program designed to help with study planning by generating a daily reminder based on the spaced repetition method, a learning technique where information is reviewed at increasing intervals over time to improve long-term retention and recall.s

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents